Daveawb/calculator/README.md

 - Strongly typed code is less error prone, for me this reduces mental overhead when coding.
 - In React, the ability to apply readonly and DeepReadOnly types to state (especially with redux stores) has a huge benefit ensuring that state is never mutated accidentally.
 - When using TS correctly and ensuring type inference is the standard typing method the code is extremely expressive, especially so in IDE's that compile TS.
+- Last but not least, I am proficient with it and it does not add any time overhead to projects I use with it.

 ### Test coverage
 - library: 100% coverage